-Psychology majors often collaborate with their professors on meaningful research.
+Psychology and Neuroscience majors often collaborate with their professors on meaningful research.
 These projects can lead to research internships, presentations at national conferences, or even being published — and sometimes, all three.

 Katherine L. Hill '13, Maria T. Haag '13 and Jiangling Fang '12 presenting an experiment that tests the effects of multiple related word primes on subsequent cognitive processing.
 Katherine, Maria and Jianling presented this work and two additional projects with faculty member Michael Roberts at a national psychology conference after their first year in DePauw's SRF program.